Ultimate Vegan Christmas Guide

 Nut and seed roasts

-Look for Artisan Grains, Suma, Clive’s, Fry’s and supermarket own-brands – buy from health food shops, Holland & Barrett, online and some supermarkets.
+Look for Artisan Grains, Suma, Clive’s, Fry’s and supermarket own-brands – buy from health food shops, Holland & Barrett, online and most supermarkets.

 Vegan meat-style roasts

 Most of the supermarkets now offer a varied range of vegan side dishes, appetisers and light bites.
-Again, these offerings change each year and the lists are usually released in autumn, so keep an eye out!
+Again, these offerings change each year and the lists are usually released in autumn.
+Make sure to keep an eye out as we release a comprehensive overview each year on our Vegan Recipe Club webpage!

-Aunt Bessie’s frozen (avoid the goose-fat variety!) and most of the supermarkets have their own-brand versions.
+Aunt Bessie’s frozen (avoid the goose-fat variety!) and most of the supermarkets have their own-brand versions but if you have the time, they’re quite easy to make yourself.
+Check out our fool-proof ultimate roast potatoes recipe.

-Most prepped versions are fine – look in the free-from chilled and frozen sections for more original/exciting veg dishes.
+Most prepped versions are fine – look in the free-from chilled and frozen sections for more original/exciting veg dishes or have a look at the dedicated Christmas food section at our Vegan Recipe Club site.

 Bisto, Free & Easy ready-made, Marigold, Naturally Good, supermarket own-brands.
 Find them in health food shops, online and in the supermarket.
 Some brands will be gluten-free or offer this as an option.